 - If the state where your place of business is located does not have continuing education standards, you must comply with Michigan’s.

 You can schedule your exam through the Prometric website.
+You will need the NTS number and CES ID to schedule your exam.
 Choose the testing center of your choice and schedule the exam on whichever date is most convenient for you.
-Please note that your NTS is only valid for six months, so you must take the already-registered exam during the validity period.
+Note that your NTS is only valid for 6 months, so you must take the already-registered exam during the validity period.